marmar8x/wp-notif-bell/readme.txt

 This version is a stable and basic version of the plugin.

 == Changelog ==

+= 1.0.0 =
+* XSS bug fixed.
+* Notif content not filtering based on format.

 = 0.9.9 =
 * Security: fix XSS bug in formatter and send page preview.